Game #52 Review: Toronto Maple Leafs 5 vs. New York Islanders 0 | Maple Leafs Hotstove

 There’s scoring your first goal, then there’s leading a rush from your own end, weaving through three in the neutral zone, one-arm stick lifting a guy, and burying your first NHL goal — while playing a fantastic game start to finish, in a blowout win for your team in front of the roaring ACC crowd that gives you a standing ovation, with your teary-eyed father in attendance.
 What a dream night for Dermott.

 4. It’s hard to figure where Andreas Borgman fits in when the Leafs have their full complement of defencemen available with Morgan Rielly returning on the left.
 Besides Borgman’s ability to deliver the odd bone-crunching hit, Travis Dermott does just about everything better.
-Dermott also doesn’t back down physically; while he’s not big per se, but he’s got a bit of a fire-hydrant build, he can throw a good hip check (he landed a partial one on Brock Nelson in the first period, and this was a feature in his game with the Marlies), and he’s no pushover along the walls.
+Dermott also doesn’t back down physically; while he’s not big per se, he’s got a bit of a fire-hydrant build, he can throw a good hip check (he landed a partial one on Brock Nelson in the first period, and this was a feature in his game with the Marlies), and he’s no pushover along the walls.
 When it comes to handling and moving the puck and transitioning up ice, Dermott’s skill set is certainly ahead of Borgman’s.
 Defensively, his gaps are better, his stick is better and he recovers better when he’s caught.
 He can also play the power play if need be.
 The competition isn’t fully over, but it looks to me that he’s taken Borgman’s job when Morgan Rielly’s back, assuming full health.

 5. This was a perfect game for Nikita Zaitsev to get his legs back underneath him: A struggling, tired opponent that played firewagon hockey without manufacturing much in the way of a forecheck.
 Zaitsev was second on the Leafs defense core in time-on-ice, finished a plus-one, was credited with one shot on goal, and ended the night with a 56% share of possession playing up against the first line of Lee – Tavares – Bailey line.